 - Serving bowls.
-PackNWood offers both large and small disposable serving bowls.
+PackNWood offers both large and small biodegradable disposable serving bowls.

-Certified compostable cups do exist, but there’s been some controversy over the substances that make up these products.
-Using these products for that annual holiday party is probably safe, but until further studies provide conclusive results, use sparingly.
+Certified compostable cups do exist, but there’s been some controversy over the chemical substances – known as PFAS – that line these products.
+Using these products for that annual holiday party is probably safe, but until further studies provide conclusive results, use them sparingly.

 Note: These types of products only degrade in a commercial compost environment and cannot be recycled!